 Text copied to clipboard!

-• Can you describe your experience with field research and data collection?
+• What experience do you have with field research and wildlife monitoring?

-• How do you handle working in remote or challenging environments?
+• Are you comfortable working in remote or challenging environments?

-• How do you stay updated on the latest developments in wildlife biology?
+• How do you stay updated on the latest research and trends in wildlife biology?

-• What steps would you take to address a declining wildlife population?
+• What steps do you take to ensure data accuracy and integrity?